I need to buy a 30 minute fire seal - which product should I buy?

 I need an air transfer grille in a size that you don't list in your brochure.
 What can I do?

 With our LVH44 high performance intumescent air transfer grille, we have the production flexibility to make bespoke sizes, so please call us on +44 (0)1626 834252 to discuss exactly what you need.

 For larger apertures, the LVH44 can also be installed as part of a modular system, up to a maximum size of 1200mm x 2400mm for 120 minutes fire protection in a wall application (1200mm x 600mm for floors).
 Please contact us if your application exceeds these sizes.

 Can we buy from you direct, or can you tell me your nearest distributor?

 You can buy from us direct - if you don't have a credit account with us, then it will be on a proforma invoice basis though.
 However, it may be easier and more beneficial for you to buy through one of our recommended distributors.
-Please contact our Operations Team on +44 (0)1626 837555 or click below for details of your nearest stockist.
+Please contact our Sales Team on +44 (0)1626 837555 or click below for details of your nearest stockist.

 What lead times do you offer on your products?